digitranslab/dblock/docker_example/README.md

-# Running KozmoAi with Docker
+# Running Minerva with Docker

-This guide will help you get KozmoAi up and running using Docker and Docker Compose.
+This guide will help you get Minerva up and running using Docker and Docker Compose.

 ## Prerequisites